DECENTfoundation/dcorejs/README.md

             })
     })
 ```
-Example show above is for case when content is already uploaded to seeders using DCore `IPFS` node.
+Example shown above is for case when content is already uploaded to seeders using DCore `IPFS` node.
-Tought, is also able to submit content uploaded to different storage (e.g. CDN).
+It is also possible to submit content uploaded to different storage (e.g. CDN).
 Then
 omit parameters `seeders` and `keyParts`, and use empty arrays instead.

-Note folowing:
+Note following:

 - Each newly submitted content **must** have unique `URI`.

 - If submitting content with same `URI`, then parameters `hash`, `author`, `date`, `seeders` and `keyParts` must stay same.
 All other data are updated.

+- Hash needs to be RIPEMD-160, and can be generated using `dcorejs.Utils.ripemdHash()` method

 ### Search content

 ```typescript